SINGAPORE - Singapore's consumer watchdog has found that reusable plastic water bottles here are generally safe to use.

 A recent study by the University of Exeter in England suggested a positive relationship between high urinary BPA levels and heart problems and diabetes in humans.

 Past studies on animals also show that very high doses of BPA were likely to affect the liver and kidneys.

-The AVA has also prohibited the use of BPA in infant feeding bottles sold in Singapore.
+The AVA does not prohibit the use of BPA in the manufacturing of food containers, including infant feeding bottles.

 Correction note: An earlier version of this story said the AVA prohibits the use of BPA in infant feeding bottles.
 The AVA does not prohibit the use of BPA in food-grade containers.